 When setting up your corporate membership, you can define how many sub-accounts each corporate member can create.
 This feature gives you the ability to create multiple tiers for your corporate accounts, with each level able to add a different number of sub-accounts.

 As we’ve seen, with the new Corporate Accounts add-on for MemberPress it’s possible to enable your users to function as parent members, with the ability to add their own sub-members to your site.

 Although this new feature can help reduce your administrative duties, it does pose the question of how to price your new corporate membership accounts.

-On the question of how much to charge, some things to consider include how much value you’re offering your members.
-Will they get a return on their investment (ROI)?
-If you can demonstrate this ROI or show the value on offer, then you’ll be able to charge more.
+Additionally, consider how much value you’re offering your members.
+Will they get a good return on their investment (ROI)?
+If you can demonstrate this ROI or show the value on offer, then you can charge more.

 Hopefully, the Corporate Accounts add-on for MemberPress is the feature you’ve been waiting for, or it at least provides some functionality that can help you manage your membership site more efficiently.